 Sure, I'm looking for a soulmate and someone to father some children with me, but I'd consider all of this a win if we go to Eastern Kazakhstan together and keep in touch afterward.

 After picking up cello in my mid-twenties to add to violin, flute, and timpani, I decided to get a tanpura.
 For as long as I've been driving, I have always played Beatles albums or classic Bollywood in the car, which had a profound effect on me.
 Then, when I made up my mind to play tanpura, I loved learning that it was created to mimic the sound of the universe.

-When we get married and have many children, at least one will have a first name that requires Cyrillic.
+When we get married and have two or three children, at least one will have a first name that requires Cyrillic.
 We'll complain for the first ten years to anyone who will listen about how no one pronounces his/her name right, until the child acquiesces to social pressures and accepts however people say it, thus learning an important lesson in life and building character.
-Also, we will start them off young on Swahili, hula, and music lessons.
+Also, we will start the kids off young on Swahili, hula, and Qartvelian music lessons.
 But not too young.